Alex-McAlpine/capstone-project-frame-by-frame/README.md

 ### AI

-I used AI in both the creative planning phase and during the coding phase.

-AI helped me brainstorm a name for the blog.
-On top of that, I used AI tools to come up with a colour scheme for the website.

-AI was particularly helpful in speeding up certain coding sections, with its ability to create code very quickly.

-AI played a key role in troubleshooting when problems did arise, in particular identifying venv issues or local packages missing.
+AI tools were used for brainstorming intital planning phases, colour scheme selection, code generation, troubleshooting, and validation.

 ### Technologies

 - HTML5- for page structure.
 - CSS3- for custom styling.
 - Python- for the backend.
-- Django- framework used to build this project.
 - Heroku - for hosting and deployement of this project.
 - Git - for version control.
 - GitHub is used for setting up and managing project repositories.
 - A GitHub Project Board are utilized for effectively managing tasks, tracking project progress, and ensuring efficient implementation.

+### References/Credits/Legal

+- Google Fonts for typography.
 - Canva.com for wireframes.
+- Django- framework used to build this project.
+- JSHint for JavaScript validation.
+- W3C HTML and CSS validators.
+- Microsoft Copilot for AI contribution and assistance.
+- Bootstrap for CSS framework.
+- Squoosh for reducing image sizes.
+- Coolors for colour palette.
+- Eraser.io for ERDs.